pawelszczerbicki/bugfree-beacon-backend/README.md

 A [Sails](http://sailsjs.org) application running as backend server storing informations about beacons, customers and users ...

+#Deploy
+    push to branch master

+#Caution!
+Please use DEV as default branch
+    push to master only in case of deploy.
+Before deploy merge dev to master

 #Prerequisites
     sudo npm -g install sails
     npm install